Chevy Chevette

 Variants and Special Models

-- Diesel models: Introduced in the early 1980s for even greater fuel economy.
+- Diesel models: Introduced in the early ’80s for even better fuel economy.
+Slow as molasses, but they’d run forever on a tank.

 Decline and Legacy